Vineyard25/setup-guides/tasks.md

 > - Protect hearing – be ready to mute at any moment
 > - Minimise distractions – create a smooth worship experience

+> Remember, line check is all about making sure everything's plugged in correctly... sound check is making sure it sounds great out the speakers!

 ## Getting started
 **Time: 5 mins**
 - [ ] Check/change batteries & put gear on a laptop stand